Wrong Diagnosis

 “His condition would have been worse!
 He would have died a miserable death!!
 The medical fraternity would have ridiculed me.
 I would have my neck in shame.
 There would have been a storm of criticism against me!!”

-The acute attack of dysentery not only averted a debacle but saved his life too!!
+The acute attack of dysentery not only averted a debacle but saved

 There is an unwritten dictum in medicine: